Nemocas/AbstractAlgebra.jl/docs/src/series.md

-Given a base ring `R`, a maximum precision (relative or absolute, depending on the model) and a string `s` specifying how the generator (variable) should be printed, return a typle `S, x` representing the series ring and its generator.
+Given a base ring `R`, a maximum precision (relative or absolute, depending on the model) and a string `s` specifying how the generator (variable) should be printed, return a tuple `S, x` representing the series ring and its generator.

 By default, `S` will depend only on `S`, `x` and the maximum precision and will be cached.
 Setting the optional argument `cached` to `false` will prevent this.